httpie/cli/README.rst

 Output Options
 ==============

-By default, HTTPie outputs the whole response message (headers as well as the body).
+By default, HTTPie only outputs the final response and whole response message is printed (headers as well as the body).

 You can control what should be printed via several options: